Monstarrrr/rebutify/CONTRIBUTING.md

 ```
 pre-commit run --all-files
 ```
-**Note**: This command is handy to use before making commits, or when commits fail the git hook.
+**Note**: The `run --all-files` command is handy to use before making commits, or when commits fail the git hook for debugging purposes.

 You can commit without running the pre-commit hooks with the `--no-verify` option of `git commit`.
 ```